12 Pet Hair Removers That Really Work

 Pet hair everywhere!

 A pet can bring a lot of joy into your life…and also a lot of hair.
 That hair can be particularly hard to clean up, especially on certain materials and surfaces.
 “Clothes, high-pile carpets, and upholstered furniture are the most challenging surfaces,” says Matt Clayton, founder of PetHairPatrol.com.
 “When pet hair gets wafted into the air and lands on these surfaces, it usually isn’t just a matter of wiping the area.
 Needle-like pet hair will stick to the fibers, and static just makes the situation worse.”
 Fortunately, there are some great options when it comes to cleaning up.
 Here are a few pet hair removers that really work.
+If your pet has taken over your living room, see how to remove pet hair from your couch.

 Pat Your Pet Five Finger Grooming Glove